1.1 Selection of Sheet Metal Materials

 |Forming||can’t||Concave, counterbore, small stretch, etc.||Can achieve more complex shapes|

-Process design of piercing and blanking
+The process design of piercing and blanking

-Technical design of arrangement
+Technical design of the arrangement

 In large-volume and medium-volume production, the material cost of parts accounts for a large proportion.

 The full and effective use of materials is an important economic indicator for sheet metal production.